bachvtuan/Golang-Mongodb-Transaction-Example/README.md

 ## Alternative method:

+### Queue ( queue_code.go )
 This method can be applied for other programming language.
 The idea is we should implement queue for it.

 Each payment is processed one by one.Take a look at queue_code.go.
 I have implemented 2 channels.
 The first one is input channel and other one is output channel.

+### Concurrency queue ( multiple_threads_queue_code.go )
+By using above method, I use single queue, and now let expland by using multiple queue will make server response faster.
+To do this, I generated N users in system.
+Each user need belong only 1 queue by your rule.

+**For example:**

+I have 100 users and there are 10( Q ) queues are listening are numbered from 0 -> 9( 10 -1 ).
+If user X ( 0-> 99 ) want to withdraw I calculate what queue it should be used.
+My rule is simple by get modulo of X by  Q.

++ X = 52, Q = 10 -> The queue should be process for this request is 52 % 10 = 2 ( third queue )
++ X = 20, Q = 10 -> The queue should be process for this request is 20 % 10 = 0 ( first queue )

 ## Result :